 - is borrowing, or contemplating borrowing, for the first time.

 - wants to know more about using credit effectively.

 - wants to know more about keeping credit well managed.

-The three key areas that we are going to focus on are: Firstly, why borrow?
+So, over our next 20 minutes or so, we are going to lay the foundations for using credit efficiently to achieve our goals.
+The three key areas that we are going to focus on are: Why borrow?
 Looking at the reasons people borrow money.
-Then, the different types of credit.
-Different types of loans have different purposes and should be matched to the purpose of the borrowing.
-Then finally, what you should be aware of.
+Types of credit.
+Different types of credit have different purposes and should be matched to the purpose of the borrowing.
+Be aware.
 If you are going to borrow, what are some of the things you should take into consideration when making that decision?

 Firstly, I want to look at “Why borrow?” because a common reason for people getting into financial difficulty is because they have borrowed for the wrong reason or they have the wrong type of borrowing for their original purpose.
-There are three main reasons we borrow money The first and most common reason for borrowing is to buy things now rather than later.
-Whether it’s a house, a car, furniture, computers, or simply that new pair of shoes or the latest tech gadget
+There are three main reasons we borrow money.

 The second reason people borrow is to invest to boost wealth generation.
 This may be to buy an investment property, share portfolio, increase our super contributions or invest in a business.
 Investing is a means to increase wealth so we can buy more stuff in the future by selling the investment or using the income from the investment.